ggaidelevicius/sync-mongo-s3/README.md

 sync-mongo-s3
 ```

-The CLI prompts interactively when values are missing and tries to list:
+When values are missing, the CLI prompts interactively and tries to list:

 - remote Mongo databases
 - local Mongo databases
 - available S3 buckets
 - top-level S3 prefixes

-On first run, the CLI checks the project’s `.env*` files for the minimum `SYNC_*` setup.
-Right now that is just the remote and local Mongo URI placeholders.
-If they are missing, it offers to add them to the most relevant env file, tells you exactly what it wrote, and stops so you can fill in your own values.
+On first run, the CLI checks your project's `.env*` files for the minimum `SYNC_*` setup.
+If the URI placeholders are missing, it offers to add them to the most relevant env file, tells you exactly what it wrote, and stops so you can fill in your own values.

-Useful modes:
+### Flags

-- `sync-mongo-s3 --init` scaffolds the minimum `SYNC_*` placeholders
+- `--init` — scaffold the minimum `SYNC_*` placeholders into your env file
-- `sync-mongo-s3 --check` validates config, tooling, auth, and discovery without syncing
+- `--check` — validate config, tooling, auth, and discovery without syncing
-- `sync-mongo-s3 --dry-run` prints the resolved sync plan and commands without executing them
+- `--dry-run` — print the resolved sync plan and commands without executing them
+- `--skip-s3` — skip the S3 sync, only run the Mongo dump/restore
+- `--skip-mongo` — skip the Mongo dump/restore, only run the S3 sync

 ### Common examples